 Built by Bell in Buffalo, New York.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-39Q-5-BE Airacobra serial number 42-19939.
 Disassembled and shipped overseas and reassembled.

-Assigned 5th Air Force, 71st Tactical Reconnaissance Group, 82nd Tactical Reconnaissance Squadron on November 24, 1943.
+On November 24, 1943 assigned 5th Air Force, 71st Tactical Reconnaissance Group, 82nd Tactical Reconnaissance Squadron.
 No known nose art or nickname.

-On March 6, 1944 took off from Horanda Airfield near Dobodura.
-Crashed into the jungle while buzzing the airfield, crashed one mile to the northwest of the runway, killing the pilot in the crash.
+On March 6, 1944 took off from Horanda Airfield near Dobodura piloted by 1st Lt.
+Maryan J. Zaleski and crashed into the jungle while buzzing the runway roughly a mile to the northwest, killing the pilot on impact.
 Another report says this P-39 crashed on take off near Popondetta.
 The cause of the crash was unknown.

 Recovery of Remains